 - Keep the tooth moist by storing it in a container or baggie with saliva or milk

-Although minor chips or cracks can be easily concealed with dental bonding or veneers at your next appointment, serious breaks need immediate care.
-On your way to our practice, you should:
+Although minor chips or cracks can be easily concealed by our dentists with dental bonding or veneers at your next appointment, serious breaks need immediate attention from an emergency dentist.
+If the dental damage is severe enough, it may require a partial denture to repair the site.
+To minimize pain and preserve your smile on your way to our Nashville dentistry practice, you should:

 - Rinse your mouth with warm water

 - Relieve any pain with a cold pack or over-the-counter pain medication

 - Apply pressure to the site with gauze or a moist tea bag to staunch any bleeding

 Our dentists can typically address broken teeth in a single appointment thanks to our in-office CEREC® system.

 You need to see an emergency dentist if you crack a tooth.
 These injuries are difficult to assess on your own.
 Sometimes the tooth looks fine but hurts when pressure is applied or when you drink a hot or cold beverage.
 If a tooth consistently hurts there may be nerve damage.
 This should be considered more than just a toothache, and is a symptom of a serious dental condition that requires immediate emergency dental care.